Ionetxu/Project_AIR/README.md

 - "Forecasting_models.R"
 - "Project_air.tbwc"
 -  Rmarkdown file "Index.rmd" that includes all the R coding and more detailed explanation of the project.
--  "BCN_Air_Quality.pdf" as a memory of the project generated from R studio.
+-  "BCN_Air_Quality_Analysis.pdf" as a memory of the project generated from R studio.
 -  HTML site in Github Pages (https://ionetxu.github.io/).
 Please note, that image links to the graphs are not correctly updated, and consequently do not appear.

 # Data